____________________________________________________________________________

 - help the student avoid interrupting

-and calling out by having a visual code,
+and calling out by having a visual code, such as sign language, only known to

 the teacher and the student indicating